Sketch to Adapt: Fine-Tunable Sketches for Efficient LLM Adaptation: Abstract

 \section{Abstract}

 Adapting pre-trained large language models (LLMs) is crucial but challenging due to their enormous size.
 Parameter-efficient fine-tuning (PEFT) techniques typically employ additive adapters applied to frozen model weights.
-To further reduce memory usage, model weights can be compressed through quantization.
-However, existing PEFT methods often yield suboptimal model quality due to restrictive assumptions, such as imposing low-rank constraints on adapters to reduce trainable parameters.
-We find that sketching, a popular data compression technique, can serve as an efficient adaptation strategy for LLMs while avoiding low-rank assumptions.
+To further reduce memory usage, model weights are often compressed through quantization.
+However, existing PEFT methods often yield suboptimal model quality because they rely on restrictive assumptions, such as low-rank constraints on adapters to limit the number of trainable parameters.
+We find that sketching, a popular data compression technique, can serve as an efficient LLM adaptation strategy while avoiding the low-rank assumption.
 We introduce SketchTune, a compressive adaptation strategy that compresses LLM weights into compact fine-tunable sketches, integrating compression and adaptation into a unified framework.
-This integration eliminates the need for complex two-path computation common in existing PEFT techniques, enabling faster and more memory-efficient training and inference.
+This integration eliminates the need for complex two-path computation in existing PEFT techniques, enabling faster and more memory-efficient training and inference.
 SketchTune is supported by mathematical insights into matrix classes that are better approximated using sketching rather than low-rank methods.
-Our rigorous evaluations with Llama-1/2/3 models demonstrate that SketchTune outperforms leading PEFT methods across diverse tasks including math problem-solving, common sense reasoning, and instruction following, while using substantially smaller base models and comparable trainable parameters.
+Our extensive evaluations with Llama and Mistral models demonstrate that SketchTune outperforms leading PEFT methods across diverse tasks while using substantially smaller base models and comparable trainable parameters.
 As a highlight, SketchTune outperforms LoRA, DoRA, and S\textsuperscript{2}FT on commonsense and math benchmarks using 2.6-3.5$\times$ smaller base models and exceeds LoftQ in accuracy by 14.48\% on GSM8K with 7.3$\times$ fewer trainable parameters.
+Our code is available at \url{https://github.com/LeanModels/SketchTune}.